jasonjac2/OneMoreWiki/Clean-Commands.md

 ## Change Sentence Spacing
 Reformats the current page to consistently set spacing between sentences to either one or two spaces.

+## Clear Background Color
+Clears the highlight background of text or the shading of table cells and also resets the text color to maintain readability against the default background.
+This is useful for quickly resetting the styling of content copied and pasted from the Web that uses a dark background when pasting onto a light page.

 ## Remove Author Information
 Removes all author information from the current page